-The Council has accounted for its interest in both Joint Ventures using the equity method of accounting.
-In each instance, the consideration paid by the Council equalled the fair value of assets and liabilities acquired, and therefore no goodwill arose on acquisition.
+The Council has accounted for its interest in its joint venture using the equity method of accounting.
+The consideration paid by the Council equalled the fair value of assets and liabilities acquired, and therefore no goodwill arose on acquisition.

 Note 4 Non-Material Interest in Other Entities